-Nearly all of the buildings in the Conservation Area were built as family houses or as hotels or guest houses in the late 19th and early 20th century.
+Nearly all of the buildings in the proposed Conservation Area were built as family houses or as hotels or guest houses in the late 19th and early 20th century.
 The eastern end of the Conservation Area, including the buildings around the Walpole Bay Hotel (which is earlier) date to the 1920s (one is dated 1926).
-The Lido complex was also built in 1926 over the 1820s Clifton Baths.
-St Anne's RC Church was also built in 1926.
+The Lido complex was also built in 1926.
+St Anne's RC Church was also added in 1926.